MirrorNetworking/Mirror/doc/Articles/General/TCPvsUDP.md

 * **Connection oriented:** TCP has the concept of a connection.
 A connection will say open until either the client or server decides to close it.
 Both the client and server get notified when the connection ends.
 * **Congestion control:** If a server is being overwhelmed, TCP will throttle the data to avoid congestion collapse.

-These features make it easy for programers to work with TCP but at the cost of latency.

-TCP is better for slower paced games where latency isn't important.

 #### Transports